oresat/oresat-linux/images/README.rst

 Build Image
 -----------

-.. note:: On a pocketbeagle or a beagleboard black this will take >40 minutes
+.. note:: On a PocketBeagle or a BeagleBoard Black this will take ~40 minutes.
+   On a Raspberry Pi 3B it takes ~20 minutes.

 .. code-block::